m2osw/snapcpp/README.md

     cd snapcpp
     bin/check-status.sh -l
     sudo bin/install-ubuntu-dependencies --optional
+    # create a ~/.build-snap.rc
     bin/build-snap

 The first time you try to build on your system, we suggest you run the `bin/snap-ubuntu-packages` script to get all the dependencies installed.
 Then the `build-snap` script does most everything else.

+The `~/.build-snap.rc` is practical since it includes command line options to the `bin/build-snap` that stick around.
+It is not otherwise required.
+For example:

+    PROCESSORS=4
+    DEBUILD_EMAIL="debian@example.com"

 **NOTE:** The `bin/check-status.sh -l` fixes the separate contrib projects which are checked out as `HEAD detached at ###`.
 Instead, it will force